Updated: Dec 20, 2022

 Bookkeeping in e-conomic

-In the e-conomic Accounting System, you can use the "bookkeeping" tab to enter customer receipts, create new suppliers, and enter their invoices, payments and remittance advices.
+In the e-conomic Accounting System, you can use the "bookkeeping" tab to enter customer receipts, create new suppliers, and enter their invoices, payments, and remittance advice or use bookkeeping services to do it.
 You can also create recurring journal entries such as standing orders and direct debits, which can then be booked each month and saved in the system for the next month.